Disentangled Sequence to Sequence Learning for Compositional Generalization: Introduction

 \section{Introduction}

-When humans use language, they exhibit compositional generalization, the ability to produce and understand a potentially infinite number of novel linguistic expressions by systematically combining known atomic components \cite{Chomsky, montague1970universal}.
-For example, if a person knows the meaning of the utterance ``A boy ate the cake on the table in a house'' and the verb ``like'', it is natural for them to understand the utterance ``A boy likes the cake on the table in a house'' when they encounter it for the first time.
-There has been a long standing debate whether this systematicity can be captured by connectionist architectures \cite{fodor1988connectionism, Marcus2003,lake2018generalization} and recent years have witnessed a resurgence of interest in this topic thanks to the tremendous success of neural networks at various natural language understanding and generation tasks \cite{SutskeverVL14, NIPS2017_7181, dong-lapata-2016-language,jia-liang-2016-data}.
+When humans use language, they exhibit compositional generalization; they are able to produce and understand a potentially infinite number of novel linguistic expressions by systematically combining known atomic components \cite{Chomsky, montague1970universal}.
+For example, if a person knows the meaning of the utterance ``A boy ate the cake on the table in a house'' and the verb ``like'', it is natural for them to understand the utterance ``A boy likes the cake on the table in a house'' when they encounter it for the first time (see Table~\ref{fig:split}).
+Humans are also adept at recognizing novel combinations of familiar syntactic structure, e.g., they would have no trouble processing the above sentence if the preposition ``beside the tree'' were added to it, despite not having previously seen the phrase ``in a house beside the tree'' (see Table~\ref{fig:split}).